Killthebug/Bika-Lims-Wiki/GSoC-·-Enhanced-Android-App.md

 - Search via bar-code scanning
 - More on-line functionality

+The app is designed to mimic the structure and functionality of Bika LIMS where possible.

-In future, this app will be detached from Bika LIMS, so code design should take this into account allowing adapters to be registered for item listings, schema discovery, create, update, and delete methods.
+This is not a requirement; in future, this app will be detached from Bika LIMS, so code design should take this into account allowing adapters to be registered for item listings, schema discovery, create, update, and delete methods.
 Bika labs must provide a set of these adapters for bikalabs/bika.* packages.

+Existing code can be downloaded from:

 **Expected results**: A functional app to capture remote data and sync it with Bika servers.